Britney Wilson

 Before NCLEJ, Professor Wilson was a Bertha Justice Fellow at the Center for Constitutional Rights (CCR) and a Marvin M. Karpatkin Fellow in the Racial Justice Program at the national office of the American Civil Liberties Union (ACLU) where she litigated a range of complex federal litigation on racial justice issues including discriminatory policing, abusive immigration detention practices, the school-to-prison pipeline, the criminalization of poverty, fair housing and lending, and inclusion in higher education.

-Born with Cerebral Palsy, Professor Wilson has written and spoken extensively about disability, and the intersection of race and disability for various outlets, including The Nation MagazineThis American Life, NPR, and Colorlines.
+Born with Cerebral Palsy, Professor Wilson has written and spoken extensively about disability, and the intersection of race and disability for various outlets, including The Nation MagazineThis American Life, and NPR.
 She has also testified about issues facing people with disabilities before both local and international governing bodies, including the New York City Council and the United Nations Convention on the Rights of Persons with Disabilities.
-Her scholarship has been published in the University of Pennsylvania Law Review and the Journal of Legal Education.
+Her scholarship has been published or is forthcoming in the University of Pennsylvania Law Review, the Journal of Legal Education, and the UCLA Law Review.
 She was selected as a Health Law Scholar by the American Society of Law, Medicine, and Ethics and the Saint Louis University Center for Health Law Studies.
 Her current research interests include civil rights history and litigation, social movements, the implications of the function of race and disability in society, and legal history.

-Also an accomplished writer and artist, Professor Wilson has published and performed short stories, creative nonfiction essays, and poetry, including on the HBO series Brave New Voices.
+Also an accomplished writer and artist, Professor Wilson has published short stories, poetry, and creative nonfiction essays.
+She was a featured poet on the HBO series Brave New Voices.

 Courses